NIStreamer/nistreamer/docs/internals/fn_lib.md

 impl Calc<f64> for MyLinFn { /* implementation here */ }
 ```
 Then PyO3 macros generate `UsrFnLib` Python class with a method `MyLinFn`,
-with the doc-comment automatically relayed into Python docstring:
+with the doc-comment automatically converted into Python docstring:
 ```
 Signature: usr_fn_lib.MyLinFn(slope, offs)
 Docstring: